 “People are our greatest asset!"

 How many times have you heard that at a company meeting or on-boarding session?
 While the corporate lexicon may be a bit over-used, it’s still true!
 The people who show up to your office every day, or now their kitchen tables (ha!), are what makes the difference between good and great outcomes in an organization.

 The inputs of creating a talented team are a daunting question to face.
 Experts have been deliberating "what makes a great team?" for decades.

-Well, teams begin with the individuals they are composed of.
+Teams are composed of individuals.
 Hiring Managers have their work cut out for them.
-How do you efficiently and effectively find the “best” candidate for the role your organization is searching for, while also providing constant updates to leadership teams, and most importantly, remaining objective and providing transparency to candidates?
+How do you efficiently and effectively find the “best” candidate for the role your organization is needs, while also providing constant updates to leadership teams, and most importantly, remaining objective and providing transparency to candidates?
 Judging by the length of that run-on sentence, this seems like a lot to juggle for any HR Department!
-This is where many customers have come to Decision Lens to make INTELLIGENT HIRING DECISIONS, RAPIDLY, WITHOUT BIAS.
+This is why many customers have come to Decision Lens to make INTELLIGENT HIRING DECISIONS, RAPIDLY, WITHOUT BIAS.

 Decision Lens assists organizations with understanding the relative prioritization of their operations.
 Projects/Studies/Programs (Alternatives) are rated against pre-developed criteria to understand how and to what extent each Alternative aligns to that organization’s strategic goals.
 Using this understanding, an organization can develop hiring criteria to evaluate candidates and manage their selection process from end to end.
 Let's take a look at some areas of focus.

 Have you ever been in an interview debrief and your colleague describes a candidate as the “best we’ve seen” and all you can think is “WHY?!”.
 Sometimes we have this gut sense of what makes something or someone “good” for an organization, but can’t really define or quantify it.